carmiac/SwillingSwedesSongbook/README.md

 **Building**

-1. Clone
+1. Clone this and the OpenLyrics Songbook Maker repos
-2. python makebook.py -i src/*.txt -d header.txt
+2. cd ol_bookmaker
+3. ./ol_bookmaker.py ../path/to/book_config.toml
-3. Sing with gusto!
+4. Sing with gusto!

+## TODO
+- Update README.md with link to ol_bookmaker repo.
+- Update publish date
+- Add new pdfs to pdf directory